jashel08/board_games_capstone/README.md

 # Board Game Designers by Country

-The United States has produced the most board game designers with board games appearing in the top 250 overall ranked games on BoardGameGeek.
-While not entirely surprising, I did expect more games with German designers in the top 250, with the birth of modern boardgaming having roots there.
+The United States has produced the most board game designers (100) with board games appearing in the top 250 overall ranked games on BoardGameGeek.
+While not entirely surprising, I did expect more games with German designers (24) in the top 250, with the birth of modern board gaming having roots there.

 # Board Game Mechanics Breakdown